 Many women who are considering breast augmentation surgery wonder if they also need a breast lift.
 They may have had several consults with reputable plastic surgeons who have given them differing recommendations.
 Many times these recommendations come with little explanation, leaving them more confused.

 This post explains more about this sometimes confusing subject.
-Continue reading to learn about the process of when to add a lift to an augmentation surgery.
+Click "Read More" to check out our VIDEO and to learn more about the process of when to add a lift to an augmentation surgery.

 How do I know if I need a lift?

 When it comes to breast sagging (ptosis), there's a wide spectrum between women.
 Breast sagging is the primary reason why lifts may be needed during an augmentation.
 There are those who definitely need a lift, those who definitely do not need a lift, and many women in between, who could go either way.
 It's the in-between cases that leave more options, and in these situations it depends greatly on each women's specific goals.

 "Women typically benefit from a breast lift if their nipple sits lower than the crease that is below their breast."

 Dr. Hayes uses a combination of breast measurements and nipple position to decide when to add a lift to a breast augmentation surgery.
 He measures the distance from the nipple to the crease and also determines how much excess skin there is in each woman's breasts.
 Using these measurements, AND the nipple position, he decides when to add a lift.

 I don't want scars, but my surgeon says I need a lift.
 What happens if I don't get a lift?